marksindustries/Neighbourhood-Segmentation-using-KMeans-Clustering-/README.md

 Steps involved :-

-1) Perform Feature Engineering - Taking care of missing values, conveting categorical data etc.
+1) Perform Feature Engineering - Taking care of missing values, converting categorical data etc.
 2) Perform Geo-Feature Method to convert geo-location feature in the dataset into numerical.
 3) Train the model using Linear Regression Algorithm.
 4) Finally compare the results.